a13xrzteach/a13xrzteach.github.io/README.md

 Your video can be a recorded video or an active livestream.

 Some videos are blocked even if they don't show any blocks inside YouTube Studio, though.
 Test them out in a private window locally first to check.

-Make sure you're using an HTTP server like
-``python -m http.server``
-All file:// requests will be blocked by the API by default.
+All file:// requests will be blocked by the API by default, so use the provided uvicorn server.